 While Cohen is able to subsidize the costs of recycling some low-value products, such as TV remotes and old stereo systems, it just doesn’t balance with the CRT devices.
 The products and commodities found in them aren’t worthless, but they aren’t worth what it costs to properly dispose of the finished product.

 MANUFACTURER SUBSIDIES ARE GOING AWAY.
-WHAT NOW?

 If you or someone you know recycled a CRT television or computer monitor several years ago, there might not have been a charge.
 Companies, often electronics retailers, would accept these devices from consumers at no charge and have them recycled.
 But recycling TVs was never truly “free.”
 Most often, the costs were subsidized by the original equipment manufacturers.
 In Ohio, where most of the voluntary OEM subsidy programs are going away and there isn’t legislation to mandate it, the cost is shifting back to the consumer.